Youssef-Sha3ban/Spartan6-DSP48A1/README.md

    3. TB_DSP.v: Verilog testbench for the DSP48A1 in the Spartan-6 FPGA.

    4. jo.do: DO file for automating Questa-Sim (or ModelSim).
 This file compiles the Verilog code, runs the simulation, and adds signals to the waveform.

-* A detailed report outlining the design procedure, verification using the testbench, and FPGA design flow using Xilinx Vivado.